 Family Nurse Practitioner

 The disclosure requirement of the Master of Science in Nursing (MSN) program includes a current resume, a completed application with a non-refundable fee, a minimum cumulative GPA of 2.8, and an unencumbered license as a Registered Nurse or APN.
-Applicants should also submit three professional letters of recommendation, a typed statement of educational, professional and career goals, a criminal background check, health history, drug screening, and immunization status.
+Applicants should submit three professional letters of recommendation, a typed statement of educational, professional and career goals, a criminal background check, health history, drug screening, and immunization status.

 Doctor of Nursing Practice (DNP)

-Individuals who are interested in the Doctor of Nursing (DNP) program at Saint Anthony College of Nursing should submit their resume, completed application form, and an official transcript from their college or university with a minimum cumulative GPA of 2.8.
-They should also provide a proof of an unencumbered RN or APRN license, three professional letters of recommendation, criminal background check, health history, immunization status, and drug screening.
+Individuals interested in the Doctor of Nursing (DNP) program at Saint Anthony College of Nursing should submit their resume, completed application form, and an official transcript from their college or university with a minimum cumulative GPA of 2.8.
+They should also provide proof of an unencumbered RN or APRN license, three professional letters of recommendation, criminal background check, health history, immunization status, and drug screening.